-The board delegates some of its statutory duties to two committees.
-The finance committee and audit and risk committee both meet once each term.
+The board delegates some of its statutory duties to three committees.
+Each of these committees meets at least once a term.

 Finance committee

 The finance committee is responsible for financial oversight and scrutiny, with a focus on financial planning and risks, reporting and monitoring.
 The finance committee monitors budget performance holding the principal and to account for all aspects of the trust's financial management.
 The committee report accordingly to the governing board.